-At 3,084 miles, the Great Divide Mountain Bike Ride (GDMBR) is the longest off pavement route in the world.
-Adventure Cycling Association (ACA) provides detailed maps for cycling routes all over the country and recently they added a 300 mile segment from Banff to Jasper that extends the route.
-Check ’em out.
+At 2,745 miles, the Great Divide Mountain Bike Ride (GDMBR) is the longest off pavement route in the world.
+Adventure Cycling Association (ACA) provides detailed maps for cycling routes all over the country and recently they added a 400 mile segment from Banff to Jasper that extends the route.
+Check ACA out.
 They are an incredible resource for bike travelers.

-With over 220,000 feet of elevation gain, a rider who completes the GDMBR rides the equivalent of almost eight times the elevation of Mount Everest.
-The route travels up and over the divide 32 times and rarely strays more than five miles away from the divide.
+There’s over 180,000 feet of elevation gain on the ride from Banff to Antelope Wells which is the equivalent of almost six times the elevation of Mount Everest.
+The route travels up and over the Divide 32 times and rarely strays more than fifty miles away from it.
 And the road surface?
 It’s divided very unequally between dirt, single track and pavement.

 Approximate miles in each country/state are: